iand/gocookbook/readme.md

 # How can I contribute?

-You can edit a recipe or contribute a new one bu submitting a pull request.
+You can edit a recipe or contribute a new one by submitting a pull request.
 Please limit each pull request to a single recipe so it's easy to manage and discuss.
 Feel free to add yourself to the [`CREDITS`](CREDITS) file if you wish.
 Don't add yourself to the [`AUTHORS`](AUTHORS) file.
 If your contribution is deemed substantial enough then one of the existing authors will add you.

 Do note that in order for any non-trivial changes to be merged (as a rule of thumb, additions larger than about 5 lines), an explicit Public Domain Dedication needs to be on record from you.
 Please include a copy of the statement found in the [`WAIVER`](WAIVER) file with your pull request.